CMSgov/design-system/guides/WRITING-DOCUMENTATION.md

 */
 ```

-When writing documentationa and guidance please include the following sections.
+When writing documentation and guidance please include the following sections.

 - **Usability**
     - **When to use**